adamcumiskey/Vine/README.md

 ![Uncoordinated 2](images/uncoordinated_2.png)
 The modal view controller calls `dismiss(animated:completion:)` without telling the parent Coordinator
 ![Uncoordinated 3](images/uncoordinated_3.png)
-The modal view controller is dismissed, but the Child Coordinator is still holds a reference to it.
+The modal view controller is dismissed, but the Child Coordinator still holds a reference to it.
 ![Uncoordinated 4](images/uncoordinated_4.png)

-Vine takes the opinion that it's better to rely on the navigation hierarchy to manage memory automatically.
+**Vine** takes the opinion that it's better to rely on the navigation hierarchy to manage memory automatically.
-Each Vine can operate independently, allowing them to modify the navigation stack without risk of memory leaks.
+Each **Vine** can operate independently, allowing them to modify the navigation stack without risk of memory leaks.
 Additionally, you don't need to worry about using UIKit navigation methods directly in a view controller.
 Clean architectures are great but sometimes you just gotta dismiss a modal.